oybab/TradingSystem/README.md

 <img src="banner.jpg" alt="Oybab Trading System banner">

-Oybab Trading System is an open source **trading system** that support **multiple language** and run in **multiple device** (By windows platform for now).
+Oybab Trading System is an open source **trading system** that support **multiple language** and run in **multiple device** (Windows platform , or all mobile platforms).
 Also it totally free for the end users which use the final binary / assembly files.

 See more [Screenshots](https://oybab.net/Screenshots.html).